Get insider access

 5. Best Superzoom Camera Under $500

 An all-in-one bridge camera can be a great cost-effective alternative for those who want a DSLR-like shooting experience without the complexity and added cost of additional lenses.
-Though it's been discontinued and is harder to find, the Panasonic LUMIX FZ80 is one of the best bang-for-your-buck superzoom cameras you can get under $500.
+While the original Panasonic LUMIX FZ80 is hard to find now, Panasonic released an updated FZ80D model with a new higher-resolution EVF, and it's one of the best bang-for-your-buck superzoom cameras you can get under $500.
 While its build quality leaves something to be desired, the camera is still fairly comfortable to shoot with.
 It also includes a ton of extra features, including a '4k PHOTO' mode that lets you pull stills out of 30 fps video clips and creative shooting modes for macro and nighttime photography.

 That said, the big selling point of this camera is its built-in lens.
 It has a very long zoom range that lets you shoot everything from close-ups to landscapes to far-off subjects like birds and wildlife.
 Just be aware that the camera's small sensor means you won't get the same level of image quality as most of the cameras mentioned above.
 Still, this is a great choice if you need a cheap zoom camera for casual sports or family photography.
-If you're looking for something more compact, the Panasonic LUMIX ZS80 is the best point-and-shoot camera under $500, though, like the FZ80, it's been discontinued and may be harder to find.
+If you're looking for something more compact, the Panasonic LUMIX ZS80 is the best point-and-shoot camera under $500, though it's been discontinued and may be harder to find.

 See our review